AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 ### Gadgets {#gadgets}

 There are no additional properties on this node but the children of the gadgets node control which Project Tiles populate the Project's dashboard when a new Project is created.
-[The Project Tiles](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/projects.html#ProjectTiles) (also known as gadgets or pods) are simple cards that populate the workplace of a Project.
+[The Project Tiles](https://docs.adobe.com/content/help/en/experience-manager-65/authoring/projects/projects.html) (also known as gadgets or pods) are simple cards that populate the workplace of a Project.
 A full list of ootb tiles can be found under: **/libs/cq/gui/components/projects/admin/pod. **Project owners can always add/remove tiles after a project has been created.

 ### Roles {#roles}

-There are 3 [default Roles](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/projects.html#UserRolesinaProject) for every project: **Observers**, **Editors**, and **Owners**.
-By adding child nodes beneath the roles node you can add additional business specific Project Roles for the template.
+There are three [default Roles](https://docs.adobe.com/content/help/en/experience-manager-65/authoring/projects/projects.html) for every project: **Observers**, **Editors**, and **Owners**.
+By adding child nodes beneath the roles node, you can add additional business-specific Project Roles for the template.
 You can then tie these roles to specific workflows associated with the project.

 ### Workflows {#workflows}

-One the most enticing reasons for creating a custom Project Template is that it gives you the ability to configure the available workflows for use with the project.
+One the most enticing reasons for creating a custom Project Template are that it gives you the ability to configure the available workflows for use with the project.
 These can OOTB workflows or custom workflows.
 Beneath the **workflows** node there needs to be a **models** node (also `nt:unstructured`) and child nodes beneath specify the available workflow models.
 The property **modelId **points to the workflow model under /etc/workflow and the property **wizard** points to the dialog used when starting the workflow.
-A big advantage of Projects is the ability to add a custom dialog (wizard) to capture business specific metadata at the start of the workflow that can the drive further actions within the workflow.
+A significant advantage of Projects is the ability to add a custom dialog (wizard) to capture business-specific metadata at the start of the workflow that can the drive further actions within the workflow.

 ```shell
 <projects-template-root> (cq:Template)